wwwted/ndb-cluster-workshop/labs/Lab_2_create.md

 #### Handling the configuration after initial install
 You should never attempt to alter the local configuration files directly, this will break your cluster.
 Use `set/get` commands to work with configuration of your Cluser.
 MCM will take of any needed restarts due to changing a configuration parameter.
 Type of cluster restart needed for configuration changes is dependant on the parameter, you can see all data node parameters [here](https://dev.mysql.com/doc/refman/5.7/en/mysql-cluster-params-ndbd.html), Section **Restart Type**.

-Look at configuration parameters set for the cluster
+Look at configuration parameters configured for the cluster
 ```
 mcm> get mycluster;
 ```